amy-e-ellis/hello-world/README.md

 # hello-world

-Learning to create a new repository
+I am learning to create a new repository.

+One day I hope to write an extension for Aha!
+Develop.

+Alas, there is so much to learn.
+Maybe too much.